 - The toilet overflow is another tricky one.
 It’s generally pretty sudden and accidental and often covered.
 When we’ve seen people have issues is when the sewer line backs up.
 Your homeowner’s insurance may cover the damage but this is often an additional optional coverage that you have to purchase.
 Sewage back ups are expensive and because of the level of contamination they can pose a significant health risk.
 Check with your agent to be sure you have the coverage you need.

 Read your policy.
 It details everything that is covered, and in some instances will also explain what isn’t.

-Written by Ben McDonald, Service Team of Professionals in Winston-Salem, NC
+Written by Ben McDonald, STOP Restoration in Winston-Salem, NC